12 Best Christmas Flower DIY Projects to Brighten the Holidays

 DIY Christmas Flower Arrangements illustrative image

 • Mason Jar Posies – Fill mason jars with water, add cranberries, and arrange white roses with pine sprigs.
-Tie a red ribbon around the jar for a finishing touch.
-I place these along my mantel for a charming display.
+Tie a ribbon around the jar for a festive touch.
+If you need jars, this 12-pack of mason jars works perfectly for crafting.

-• Candy Cane Vase – Attach candy canes around a cylindrical vase using ribbon, then fill with white carnations and baby’s breath.
-The peppermint scent mingles wonderfully with the floral fragrance.
+• Candy Cane Vase – Attach candy canes around a cylinder vase using ribbon.
+Fill with carnations and baby’s breath.
+A clear cylinder vase like this classic glass vase is ideal for this project.

 Creating Festive Wreaths with Flowers